elsevier-research/docker-alpine/README.md

 [Alpine Linux](http://alpinelinux.org/) is a Linux distribution built around [musl libc](http://www.musl-libc.org/) and [BusyBox](http://www.busybox.net/).

-This image is based on the official [Alpine Linux](https://registry.hub.docker.com/u/library/alpine/) and has access to a [package repository](http://pkgs.alpinelinux.org/packages) that is much more complete than other BusyBox based images.
+This image is based on the well tested and documented [gliderlabs/alpine](http://gliderlabs.viewdocs.io/docker-alpine/) image.
 This makes Alpine Linux a great image base for utilities and even production applications.
 [Read more about Alpine Linux here](https://www.alpinelinux.org/about/) and you can see how their mantra fits in right at home with Docker images.

 # Included packages